Wordpress Plugins Should Improve Your Site, Not Make It Slower

 - Yet Another Related Posts Plugin

 Many site owners feel the need to run regular backups of their sites using one of the many backup plugins available.
 These plugins place a huge load on our servers during the archiving process, so much so that, per our Terms of Service, we disallow the use of such backup plugins between the hours of 6 am and 11 pm Pacific time.
 Performing your own backups will also bring your site to a crawl during the backup process.
-At Happy Dog, we perform automatic nightly backups of your site for you so we feel these plugins are unneccessary, plus they tend to fill up your hard drive space quickly.
+At Happy Dog, we perform automatic nightly backups of your site for you, at no additional cost, so we feel these plugins are unneccessary, plus they tend to fill up your hard drive space quickly.
 Your nightly backup is off-loaded to a separate backup server so it's always safe in the event of a catastrophic hard drive failure.
-If you ever need a copy of your backup for restoration purposes please submit a support ticket with that request and we'll be ahppy to supply you with that.
+If you ever need a copy of your backup for restoration purposes please submit a support ticket with that request and we'll be happy to supply you with that.

 Caching Plugins Can Help